based on 13 nights & selected experiences

 Enjoy a journey through Sri Lanka as you venture from Colombo to Kandy, from Gal Oya National Park to the Hill Country and finally finishing in Galle and the stunning south coast.
 With an interesting heritage, Sri Lanka offers some beautiful boutique properties full of character and charm.
 This itinerary is perfect for anyone visiting Sri Lanka for the first time and who loves in staying in unique and interesting properties with alot of character and charm.

 Starting in Colombo for one night, you will arrive at the absolutely charming Maniumpathy to begin your itinerary through Sri Lanka.
-Settle in to this luxurious and intimate hotel, full of colourful charm.
+Settle in to this luxurious and intimate hotel, full of colorful charm.
 Explore Colombo with a trip to The Dutch Hospital, Colombo's popular shopping and restaurant area which is abuzz with activity.
 The building itself is believed to be the oldest in the Colombo Fort area and dates back to the Dutch colonial era.

 After one night in Colombo and some rest, you will travel by car to Kandy in the heart of Sri Lanka's Cultural Triangle.
 Throughout the itinerary you will have a private guide and driver who will be driving you throughout Sri Lanka and explaining the interesting history and culture as you go.
 A must for any visitor to Sri Lanka, it is in Kandy here where thousands gather to visit the holy Temple of the Tooth.
-On a guided tour of the city, you will visit the royal complex and learn about the sacred tooth relic of Buddha before visiting the colourful Kandy market.
+On a guided tour of the city, you will visit the royal complex and learn about the sacred tooth relic of Buddha before visiting the colorful Kandy market.
 End the day with a brilliant tour around the Botanical Gardens with an expert on the flora and fauna of the region.

 From Kandy your journey will take you east to Gal Oya Lodge where you can indulge in a plethora of wilderness experiences in Gal Oya National Park.
 Enjoy the paired back luxury and laid-back feel here; the friendly rangers will make you feel right at home.
 Highlights include jeep safaris through the park, a walk with the local Vedda tribesmen and partaking in the lodge's animal monitoring program.